WHO AM I?

 - Used in infusion it clears bloating and reduces gas

-- It helps difficult digestion, hence its success as an aperitif, as a digestive or in a dessert
+- It helps with difficult digestion, hence its success as an aperitif, as a digestive or in a dessert

 - Antispasmodic neuro-muscular